 GuerillaMail looks like an early 90s Geocities page, but don’t judge a book by its cover – or a site by its design in this case.
 Beyond the unassuming web design is an easy-to-use temporary email service.

 Getting started is simple.
 There is a handy “WTF” button that will walk you through the steps.
 Using GuerillaMail doesn’t require any signup or registration, nor does it use any passwords.
 Your inbox ID and domain is randomly generated the moment you open the GuerillaMail page.
 You have the ability to customize the inbox ID as well as choose from alternative domains if you wish.

 If you only need an email address for a short period of time, then 10MinuteMail has you covered.
-True to its name, 10MinuteMail gives users a unique email address that self destructs after ten minutes.
-This means that the email address, and the contents of its inbox, is deleted after ten minutes.
+True to its name, 10MinuteMail is a disposable email service that gives users a unique email address that self destructs after ten minutes.
+This means that the email address, and the contents of its inbox, are deleted after ten minutes.

 ThrowAwayMail isn’t much to look at, but it is super simple to use.
 Click on the button to generate a unique email.
 Once an email address is generated, a countdown timer will initiate, similar to 10MinuteMail.
 The big difference here is that the email address is live for 48 hours as opposed to 10 minutes.
 All email sent to that address will appear on the main page.
 If you do not visit your unique email after 48 hours, it is deleted.
 However, continued usage of your temporary email address will result in your timer being extended another 48 hours.
 The only downside to this service is that you must have cookies enabled on your device.

 If temporary email addresses seem too much of a hassle, but you still want to avoid spam, consider blocking unwanted mail in Gmail.
-Do you use a throwaway email address?
-What do you use your temporary email address for?
-Let us know in the comments!
+While you’re at it, find out how to turn Gmail into a desktop app on your PC.